jayclassless/tidypy/README.rst

       --disable-merge                 Disable the merging of issues from various tools when TidyPy considers them equivalent.
                                       Overrides the configuration file.
-      --silence-tools                 If the execution of a tool results in an unexpected output or  Exception, be quiet
-                                      about it.
-The default behavior is to capture the information as an issue.
       --threads NUM_THREADS           The number of threads to use to concurrently execute the tools.
 Overrides the
                                       configuration file.  [default: 3]